MoonPoet/xaprb-src/content/blog/2014/code_freezes.md

 I believe that a focus on improving the processes by which changes are made, making smaller and more frequent iterations, and finding out and fixing breakage as soon as possible is a better way to the goal.
 But that's a different article

-What have your experiences been?
-Let me know in the comments.

 Image credits: [freeze](http://www.imdb.com/title/tt0118688/), [clock](https://www.flickr.com/photos/jlhopgood/6795353385/), [raccoon](http://memegenerator.net/instance/53212554)